rktjmp/hotpot.nvim/README.md

 ## `context.compile(string, compiler-options)`

 Compiles the given string, using the context compiler options.
-Returns `true, compiled string` or `false, error`>
+Returns `true, compiled string` or `false, error`.

-Does *not* automatically apply any transform, which can be done manually by `context.transform` *if one is set for the context*.
+Does *not* automatically apply any transform specified for by the context configuration.
+If one was specified, it can be called by `context.transform`.

 ## `context.eval(string, compiler-options)`

 Evaluates the given string, using the context compiler options.
 Returns `true, ...evaluated values` or `false, error`.

-Does *not* automatically apply any transform, which can be done manually by `context.transform` *if one is set for the context*.
+Does *not* automatically apply any transform specified for by the context configuration.
+If one was specified, it can be called by `context.transform`.

 ## `context.sync(options|nil)`